Love for God

 So, if there is God, what do we have to do then?

 First, we should try, at least, to remember about His existence, to perceive Him as our Goal, the Goal of just our intellectual search at the beginning.

 Second, to strive to perfect ourselves for the sake of fulfilling His Will: (

 Be perfect as your Father in Heaven is perfect!
 (Matt 5:48)).
-This implies, first of all, a) intellectual self-development through all possible means, b) ethical self-transformation through studying His Will for us, through conscious development of positive qualities in ourselves and struggling with negative ones, also through serving other people: helping them in everything good, trying to facilitate their earthly lives and spiritual growth.
+This implies, first of all, a) intellectual self-development through all possible means, and b) ethical self-transformation through studying His Will for us, through conscious development of positive qualities in ourselves and struggling with negative ones, and also through serving other people: helping them in everything good, trying to facilitate their earthly lives and spiritual growth.

 What should we do if we have no love for Him but want to have it?

 If one can neither see nor experience God, then it is hard to fall in love with Him, for many people it is even impossible to do so in the near future

 This is why Jesus suggested: first, learn to love each other, develop thus your ability to love!